JeanBaptisteServais/Ant-road/README.md

 # Ant-road

-Ants learn to find two points.
+Ants learn to find two points thanks to pheromona.